phantasma-io-archive/TOMB/README.md

 ## Exception support

-Currently it is possible to throw exceptions with a string message.
+Currently it is possible to throw exceptions with a string message.<br/>
-Runtime.expect() can also be used as an alternative way of throwing exceptions based on a condition.
+Runtime.expect() can also be used as an alternative way of throwing exceptions based on a condition.<br/>
-More work will include support for other data types and support for try..catch.
+More work will include support for other data types and support for try..catch.<br/>

 ```c#
 ...